-Emily Grossman is a Northern Virginia native who graduated from Florida State in 2010 with a BA in Psychology.
-She joined DC Noles immediately upon returning to the area three years ago, contributing to events as a member for the first year, and then serving on the DC Noles board as a director for the last two years.
-While on the board, she has been the sports chair (successfully running four seasons of flag football, including one championship), assisted with multiple volunteer events and nearly all gamewatching parties, and served on the scholarship committee in 2012 and the election committee in 2013.
+*Emily Grossman is a Northern Virginia native who graduated from Florida State in 2010 with a BA in Psychology.
+She joined DC Noles immediately upon returning to the area three years ago, contributing to events as a member for the first year, serving on the DC Noles board as a director for two years, and as the club’s Secretary for the past year.
+While on the board, she has been the sports chair (successfully running five seasons of flag football, including one championship), assisted with multiple volunteer events and nearly all gamewatching parties, and served on the scholarship committee in 2012 and the election committee in 2013.

-Farrah Saint-Surin is currently serving her second term as the DC NOLES Secretary.
-She is seeking a position as a DC NOLES board member on 2014-2015 board.
+*Farrah Saint-Surin is currently serving as the Scholarship Chair for the DC Noles.
+She is seeking a position as a DC NOLES board member on 2015-2016 board.
 Farrah has been an active DC NOLE since 2009 when she first moved to the DC area from the Boston where she served as the President of the Greater Boston Seminole Club.
-Farrah has chaired the Scholarship Committee for the past three years and enjoys community service.
-When she is not busy bragging about the FSU National Championship status she is Operations Manager for the District of Columbia’s Benefit’s and Retirement Administration.
+Farrah has chaired the Scholarship Committee for the past four years and enjoys community service.
+When she is not busy bragging about FSU she is serves as the Policy Coordinator/Measurement and Planning Analyst for the District of Columbia’s Office of Contracting and Procurement.

 *Leighton Yates graduated from Florida State University in 2011 with a B.S. in International Affairs.
 While at FSU, he was an active member of Phi Gamma Delta fraternity, serving in multiple leadership positions.
 In addition to Greek life, Leighton was very active in volunteering and community service.
 Of the 700+ hours of community service completed during his time at FSU, many were gained through Dance Marathon at FSU, serving as Recruitment Chair.
-Other organizations of involvement include Seminole Student Boosters, Student Alumni Association and The Heritage Party.
+Other organizations of involvement include Seminole Student Boosters and the Alumni Association.
 Upon graduation, Leighton moved to San Antonio to become the Assistant District Director for the Honorable John V. Garza, a State Representative, and the Outreach Director for David Rosa, a candidate for the U.S. House of Representatives.
-He has been in the DMV area and currently serves as the Legislative Analyst for the American Society of Landscape Architects, advocating on Capitol Hill and state governments on behalf of the Society’s 16,000 members.
+He has been in the DMV area nearly 3 years and currently serves as the Legislative Analyst for the American Society of Landscape Architects, lobbying Capitol Hill and state legislatures on behalf of the Society’s 16,000 members.
 When he is not working, Leighton enjoys watching and attending any and all local sporting events he can get in front of, exercising, and enjoying various patios and rooftops where cold adult beverages are sold with friends.
 Throughout the year Leighton represents the Noles whenever it is possible, from garnet socks at work, to an FSU shirt at the gym.
 Most days are game day for him since he follows FSU sports year round for both men and women.
-During the football season, Leighton makes it a point to attend 3 games per year – One in Doak, One away, and a postseason game (Dallas this year!) and is glued to any digital device that will allow him to watch games when he is not in attendance.
+During the football season, Leighton makes it a point to attend 3 games per year – One in Doak, One away, and a postseason game and is glued to any digital device that will allow him to watch games when he is not in attendance.
 He is one of the biggest FSU fans in the area and carries the unconquered torch that will forever burn inside all Florida State University Alum.